-Any second year foreign language sequence 4-4-4 Strongly Recommended
+Any second wear foreign language sequence Thiy second ycai TOTCIGIT ranguage sequence

-ouongly recommended
+Strongly Recommended

-Study Abroad Program-

-1 semester/2 terms 4-4-4
+Study Abroad Program- 1 semester/2 terms 4-4-4

 A passing grade in all courses and a cumulative GPA of 2.0 or better is required to be awarded the minor.
 Students are encouraged to consult with a management advisor to schedule courses.